methnen/m-chart/readme.txt

 1. M Chart UI
 2. M Chart Settings
+3. M Chart Block UI

 == Changelog ==

 = 1.11.1 =

-* Added alt text to the image version of ac hart in the Block editor for better accessibility
+* Added alt text to the image version of ac hart in the Block editor for better accessibility support
 * Added `arial-label` and `role` attributes to the Chart.js canvas object for better accessibility support
-* Fixed an issue with translation text not making it into the Block interface (NOT DONE YET)
+* Fixed an issue with translation text not making it into the Block interface
 * Fixed an issue where Chart.js tooltips were sometimes missing a label

 = 1.11 =